jwalkerack/Get_BBC_Football_Stats/README.md

 Directory overview

---LAMBDA_FUNCTION - Contains code that is uploaded to Lambda ( as well as dependancies files ) as Zip , deployment --StepsActionByUser - Contains code that allows for testing , such as downloading current game model to file , running data floods ( all of the data to date)
+--LAMBDA_FUNCTION - Contains code that is uploaded to Lambda ( as well as dependancies files ) as Zip , deployment\n --StepsActionByUser - Contains code that allows for testing , such as downloading current game model to file , running data floods ( all of the data to date)